You are here: Home > Your visit > Patient leaflets > Medicine services > Going home after your daycase angiogram/angioplasty

 Looking after your leg

-The doctor may have used your femoral artery or vein to access your heart.
+The doctor may have used your femoral artery to access your heart.
 This means that they will have made a puncture in your groin.
-The nurse will confirm for you which was used.

 Other important information